Zimstchnecken/Todo-List/README.md

 ## 📝 Todo List
 A basic Todo List app built with the MVC pattern.
 It uses CSHTML Razor pages to display tasks and SQLite to store them.
 You can add, edit, and delete tasks.
-The app does not use Entity Framework—it connects to the database using direct SQL commands for full control and simplicity.
+The app does not use Entity Framework it connects to the database using direct SQL commands for full control and simplicity.

 ### ✅ Requirements